next-hat/nanocl/CONTRIBUTING.md

 ## 🧪 Testing

 To run tests, make sure all `Nanocl` services are running with `docker compose up`.<br/>
-Then be sure to have correct permission set on `/run/nanocl` You also need this entry in your `/etc/hosts`
+Then be sure to have correct permission set on `/run/nanocl`<br />
+You also need theses entries in your `/etc/hosts`

 ```
 127.0.0.1 nstore.nanocl.internal
+127.0.0.1 ndaemon.nanocl.internal
 ```

 - Run all tests